-PRC regulations impose sanctions for engaging in Internet information services of a commercial nature without having obtained an Internet Content Provider license, or the ICP license, and sanctions for engaging in the operation of online data processing and transaction processing without having obtained an online data processing and transaction processing license, (such license together with ICP licenses are both sub-sets of licenses for value-added telecommunication service business).
+PRC regulations impose sanctions for engaging in Internet information services of a commercial nature without having obtained an Internet Content Provider license, or the ICP license, and sanctions for engaging in the operation of online data processing and transaction processing without having obtained an online data processing and transaction processing license, or the EDI license (ICP licenses and EDI licenses are both sub-sets of licenses for value-added telecommunication service business).

 These sanctions include corrective orders and warnings from the PRC communication administration authority, fines and confiscation of illegal gains and, in the case of significant infringements, the websites and mobile apps may be ordered to cease operation.
-Prior to the issuance of the Interim Measures in August 2016, it was unclear whether online lending information intermediaries like us are required to obtain telecommunication business licenses.
+Prior to the issuance of the Interim Measures in August 2016, it was unclear whether online personal credit service providers like us are required to obtain telecommunication business licenses.
 The Interim Measures stipulated that an online peer-to-peer lending information intermediary service provider shall apply for the appropriate telecommunication business license upon completion of filing with local financial regulatory authorities pursuant to relevant provisions issued by competent telecommunication regulatory authority.
-However, the Interim Measures and other relevant PRC laws and regulations are currently silent as to precisely which telecommunication business license(s) needed to be obtained.
-Since there is no relevant implementation rule or interpretation regarding such license, it is still unclear which kind of telecommunication business license is applicable to our business.
+However, since there is no relevant implementation rule or interpretation regarding such license, it is still unclear which kind of telecommunication business license is applicable to our business.
 If any kind of telecommunication business is required in the future, we cannot assure you that we would be able to obtain such licenses or other regulatory approvals in a timely manner, or at all, which would subject us to the sanctions described above or other sanctions as stipulated in the new regulatory rules, and materially and adversely affect our business and impede our ability to continue our operations.